 While the relationship between America and Indonesia has been on and off in the past, President Obama's visit to Jakarta in November 2010 highlighted the growing mutual connection.
 Under the staunchly anti-communist Suharto, Indonesia had been an important Cold War partner of the United States, with the two states maintaining close military links throughout the 1970s and 1980s.
-But America substantially cut military cooperation in the early 1990s after Indonesian Special Forces were filmed murdering hundreds of East Timorese civilians mourning in a cemetery.62 With the Cold War over, the United States was no longer willing to turn a blind eye to Indonesia's human rights infractions.
-When Indonesian backed militias went on a violent rampage following the East Timorese vote for independence in 1999, President Clinton cut all formal military ties; in 2000, the US Congress banned its armed forces from training with, or transferring weapons to, Indonesia until the Indonesian military improved its human rights record.63 sovereignty such a sensitive issue, it seems unlikely that Indonesia would ever allow foreign patrols in its territorial waters.
-Papuan civilians in October 2010), it was not long before the two states resumed contact.
+But America substantially cut military cooperation in the early 1990s after Indonesian Special Forces were filmed murdering hundreds of East

+Timorese civilians mourning in a cemetery.
+62 With the Cold War over, the United States was no longer willing to turn a blind eye to Indonesia's human rights infractions.
+When Indonesian backed militias went on a violent rampage following the East Timorese vote for independence in 1999, President Clinton cut all formal military ties; in 2000, the US Congress banned its armed forces from training with, or transferring weapons to, Indonesia until the Indonesian military improved its human rights record.
+Despite ongoing concerns that the TNI had not improved its human rights record (which were confirmed when Indonesian soldiers were filmed torturing Papuan civilians in October 2010), it was not long before the two states resumed contact.
 While the Soviet threat had passed, a new threat in the form of global terrorism had emerged.
-In 2002, in the aftermath of the Bali bombing, America began providing counter-terrorism assistance to Indonesia.64 Formal security ties were restored in 2005.
-America resumed arms sales, as well as military training programs and bilateral military exercises.65 It has helped Indonesia install a series of radar systems to enhance security in the Malacca and Makassar straits.
-In 2009, they co-hosted the Garuda Shield multilateral military exercises.66 In 2010, the Indonesian army's notorious Special Forces unit Kopassus struck a training deal with the US military.
+In 2002, in the aftermath of the Bali bombing, America began providing counter-terrorism assistance to Indonesia.
+Formal security ties were restored in 2005.
+America resumed arms sales, as well as military training programs and bilateral military exercises.
+65 It has helped Indonesia install a series of radar systems to enhance security in the Malacca and Makassar straits.
+In 2009, they cohosted the Garuda Shield multilateral military exercises.
+In 2010, the Indonesian army's notorious Special Forces unit Kopassus struck a training deal with the US military.
+Hillary Clinton included Indonesia in her first official overseas trip in early 2009, and the two states agreed to sign a Comprehensive Partnership Agreement including defence, trade and environmental cooperation later that year.
+This was subsequently signed by presidents Obama and Yudhoyono in November 2010.
+The partnership included-among a number of clauses on closer security, economic and cultural cooperation-a pledge to 'become partners in maintaining regional and international peace and security in Southeast Asia and beyond.'68 Indonesian international relations experts agree that the strategic partnership will do much to bring Indonesia and United States closer.